Virginia fails to provide resentencing for cannabis prisoners

 Elections have consequences, and this became clear especially as it related to the Commonwealth’s recent decision to legalize adult-use marijuana.
 Governor Youngkin and certain members of legislative leadership voiced opposition to legal sales and other marijuana-related policies.
 Nevertheless, two cannabis resentencing bills were introduced by

-Democratic State Senator Louise Lucas to address this issue, and garnered bipartisan support in both chambers.
+Republican Delegate Carrie Coyner and Democratic State Senator Louise Lucas to address this issue, and garnered bipartisan support in both chambers.

-Despite passing the Senate, the legislative vehicle was killed by the House Appropriations Committee in a party-line vote.
+the legislative vehicle was killed by the House Appropriations Committee in a party-line vote.
 In addition to killing the cannabis resentencing bill, the House also failed to put forth their own plan on how to roll out recreational sales for marijuana.
 Ultimately, no legislation related to marijuana passed this session.
 It is also worth noting that the Virginia General Assembly adjourned without passing the state’s budget for the next two years, ensuring that a special session will be necessary to address yet another shortcoming of the 2022 session.

 To have a right to do something is not at all the same as to be right in doing so.
 While this may seem like mere semantics, this distinction between

-is crucial to understanding the outcome of the 2022 legislative session in Virginia.
-Sure, lawmakers in Virginia had the right to oppose the creation of a legal market and forestall the release of the
+having a right and doing what is right is crucial to understanding the outcome of the 2022 legislative session in Virginia.
+Sure, lawmakers in Virginia had the right to oppose the creation of a legal market and forestall the release of the 596 individuals in prison or on paper; but were they right in doing so?

 The Last Prisoner Project would like to thank Delegates Carrie Coyner (R), William Wampler (R), Michael Webert (R), Dawn Adams (D), and Senators Louise Lucas (D), Scott Surovell (D), and Adam Ebbin (D) for their championship of cannabis resentencing this session.
 We would also like to thank Sheba Williams at Nolef Turns, Ngiste Abebe at Columbia Care, Shawn Weneta, Justice Forward VA, and all the countless other advocates pushing for cannabis reform.
 LPP looks forward to continuing to support their leadership on this issue as we work toward full freedom for our constituents.